 Contracts for purchases over the state-mandated competitive bid threshold must be awarded under competitive sealed bidding, in accordance with practices established by the Procurement and Contracting Department, except as otherwise authorized by law.

 University Legal Counsel must review all contracts $5,000 or more.
 Service contracts of $20,000 or more must be reviewed by the Office of Attorney General.
 Service contracts of $500,000 or more must be reviewed by the Office of General Counsel.

 - Contracting Officer: Only individuals identified as Contracting Officers may enter contracts on behalf of the University.

 Contracting Officers have been delegated contracting and purchase authority by the University President.

-For a list of authorized Contracting Officers and their respective levels of authority are located here.
+The list of authorized Contracting Officers and their respective levels of authority is located here.

 Contracting Officers are the only individuals who are authorized to procure goods, services and construction; enter into and administer contracts; and make written determinations with respect to contracts for the University.